top of page

 Our Biography

-The Reanimation Orchestra is currently formed by eight Berlin-based musicians: Ame Zek (prepared guitar, modular synthesizer), JD Zazie (turntables, cdjs), Ingólfur Vilhjálmsson (bass and contrabass clarinets), Marie Takahashi (viola), Jack Adler-McKean (tuba, other brass instruments), Caroline Cecilia Tallone (prepared hurdy hurdy), Guilherme Rodrigues (violoncello) and Elo Masing (violin).
+The Reanimation Orchestra is formed of eight Berlin-based musicians: Ame Zek (electronics, prepared guitar), JD Zazie (turntable, CDjs), Ingólfur Vilhjálmsson (bass and contrabass clarinets), Marie Takahashi (viola), Jack Adler-McKean (tuba, other brass instruments), Caroline Cecilia Tallone (prepared hurdy hurdy), Guilherme Rodrigues (violoncello) and Elo Masing (violin).

 In previous seasons, members have included Ulrike Brand (violoncello), Adam Goodwin (double bass), Hui-Chun Lin (violoncello), Erik Drescher (flute), Sylvia Hinz (recorders) and Jeremy Woodruff (flutes), with whom we continue to work regularly.
-Other guests we have collaborated with in recent years include Nina Guo (voice), Matthew Conley (trumpet), Benjamin Flesser (modular synthesiser), Coline Quintin (dance), Kriton Beyer (daxophone), Jesse Ronneau (violoncello) and Haukur Þór Harðarson (trombone).
+Other guests we have collaborated with in recent years include Nina Guo (voice), Matthew Conley (trumpet), Benjamin Flesser (modular synthesiser), Coline Quintin (dance), Kriton Beyer (daxophone), Jesse Ronneau (violoncello), Haukur Þór Harðarson (trombone), David Hull (voice), and Mat Pogo (voice).

-In 2023, to expand our scope and explore new uncharted territories, we plan to realise a 4-concert series Reanimation Meets Voice, that explores the human voice as an additional instrument to our line-up, capable of bringing out untapped resources from the ensemble.
-We will investigate various ways instruments can relate to the human voice, including but not limited to the use of electronics to blend the vocals to the instrumental sound, as well as different ways of using the voice, including but not limited to singing, Sprechgesang, reciting.
-In order to facilitate the process, we will collectively create open scores for the ensemble to find different ways to connect our sound timbrally and formally with the voice.
-We have chosen 4 different vocal performers to appear as guests with our ensemble, one for each concert, all embodying different ways to use the human voice - singer-songwriter and poet David Hull, vocal performer, poet and performance artist Lorena Izquierdo, experimental vocal performer Vi Khanh Chau and vocal performer and poet Mat Pogo.
+In 2023, we expanded our scope and explored the human voice as an additional instrument to our line-up, capable of bringing out untapped resources from the ensemble in a series of two concerts titled Reanimation Meets Voice.
+We investigated various ways instruments can relate to the human voice, including but not limited to the use of electronics to blend the vocals to the instrumental sound, as well as different ways of using the voice, including but not limited to Lautpoesie, Sprechgesang, reciting.
+We chose two different vocal performers to appear as guests with our ensemble, one for each concert, embodying different ways to use the human voice - singer-songwriter / poet David Hull, and singer, improviser, vocal performer Mat Pogo.

 bottom of page